Links are sprinkled towards the end of your reading.

 ~ Visit a local park and take photographs.

-~ Go shopping for something you need.
+~ Go shopping for something you need or want.

 ~ Spend time at a library or bookstore.